All Parks - Parks | seattle.gov

 Bergen Place Park in downtown Ballard is located in the heart of the business district on the triangular site between Leary Avenue, 22nd Avenue NW, and Market Street.
 Benches and trees line the open square.
 The park is home to Artist Jenn Lee Dixon's "Witness Trees" and a community information kiosk.
 Bergen Place was named for Bergen, Norway, one of Seattle's International Sister Cities.

-Bitter Lake Playfield is a fun neighborhood park that features lighted tennis courts, lighted ball fields, and a wading pool, whirl, and play structure.
+Bitter Lake Playfield is a fun neighborhood park that features lighted tennis courts, lighted ball fields, a wading pool, restrooms and play structures.

 This is a street triangle and was given to the city by founders David Thomas Denny and Louisa Boren Denny in 1886.